 As this could be a completely new ball game for you, you can always hire the best mobile app development company that has such experience and help you define the features to be considered in MVP and further phases.

-Though there are several methods to get a real picture of the future success of our product, here are the most common, proven and effective ways to measure the success of an MVP.
+Though there are several methods to get a real picture of the future success of our product, here are the most common, proven, and effective ways to measure the success of a developed MVP app.